wp-plugins/wp-blackcheck/readme.txt

 The plugin comes with a file named wp-blackcheck.pot which contains the messages printed.
 Feel free to translate it into your language and send the .mo and .po file back to me, so I can include it into the next release.

 == Changelog ==

+= 2.7.1 =
+* Do not mess with Akismet (who uses that function anyways?)
+* Unhide config options for faster setup
+* Viktoria Rei Bauer taking over

 = 2.7.0 =
 * Implement redirection of spammers (i.e. send them to the fbi website)